Stock Markets Mostly Rise Before US Data - UrduPoint

 Wall Street closed lower Monday as talk swirls that the recent rally may have been overdone.

-"The wait-and-see mood on the markets is continuing with recent exuberance fading," noted Susannah Streeter head of money and markets at Hargreaves Lansdown.
+"The wait-and-see mood on the markets is continuing with recent exuberance fading," said Susannah Streeter, head of money and markets at Hargreaves Lansdown.

 Elsewhere on Tuesday, oil prices built on Monday's rally thanks to worries about potential tight supplies.